Stakliškės

-Stakliškės is a village in Lithuania, located east of Prienai, in Prienai district of Kaunas County on the Prienai-Trakai road.
+Stakliškės (pronounced "stahk-LIH-shkyes") is a village in Lithuania, located east of Prienai, in Prienai district of Kaunas County on the Prienai-Trakai road.
 Stakliškės is a center of Stakliškės elderate.
 The famous type of Lithuanian mead, an alcoholic beverage distilled from grain, honey and water is produced in Stakliškės.
 According to the 2011 census, the village had 747 residents.